sagacorp/yii2-queue-azure-bus-service/README.md

 php composer.phar require --prefer-dist sagacorp/yii2-queue-azure-service-bus
 ```

-or add the extention to your composer json.
+or add the extension to your composer json.

 ```
 "sagacorp/yii2-queue-azure-service-bus": "~1.0.0"